deanagan/csharp-design-patterns/README.md

 2. Unit testing with Xunit
 3. Mocking with Moq
 4. Using FluentAssertions.
-5. Ninject is used for the demo on DI based singletons.
+5. Ninject is used for testing the demo on DI based singletons.

 # How To Run the Demos
 1. Demos are divided into folders with the pattern.